xyuae/Fullstack-project-quality-indicator/study/docker.md

 The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docekr images.
 The registry is open-source, under the permissive Apache licence.

+Storage itself is delegated to drivers.
+The default storage drvier is the local posix filesytem, which is suitable for development or small deployments.
+Additional cloud-based stroage drivers like S3, Microsoft Azure, OpenStack Swift, and Aliyun OSS are also supported.
+People looking into using other stroage backends may do so by writing their own driver implementing the Storage API.

+Since securing access to your hosted images is paramount, the Registry natively supports TLS and basic authentication.

+The Registry GitHub repository includes additional informatoin about advanced authentication and authorization methods.
+Only very large or public deployments are expected to extend the Registry in this way.

+Finally, the Registry ships with a robust notification system, calling webhooks in response to activity, and both extensive logging and reporting, mostly useful for large installations that want to collect metrics.

+## Understanding image naming
+Image names as used in typical docker commands reflect their origin:
+`docekr pull ubuntu` is a shortcut for the longer `docker pull docker.io/library/ubuntu` commnad `docker pull myregistrydomain:port/foo/bar` instructs docker to contact the registry located at myregistrydomain:port to find the image foo/bar

+## Use cases
+Running your own registry is a great solution to integrate with and complement your CI/CD system.
+In a typical workflow, a commit to your source revision control system would triger a build on your CI system, which would then push a new image to your Registry if the build is successful.
+A notificaiton from the Registr would then trigger a deployment on a staging environment, or notify other systems that a new image is available.

 A registry is a storage and content delivery system, holding named Docker images, available in different tagged versoins.
 User interact with a re
 You should use the Registry if you want to